Are you ready for a career break and want to take action on the world’s most urgent problems? You’ve come to the right place – Change Starts Here.

-Raleigh Expedition is an exciting opportunity for you to work alongside and support young people to become leaders and empower communities to create lasting change.
+Raleigh Expedition is a unique opportunity to work alongside and support young people as our leaders of tomorrow, whilst working in partnership with local communities to create lasting change.

-We’ve been connecting communities and volunteers for over 30 years and would love you to join us:
+We’ve been connecting communities and volunteers for over 35 years and would welcome you to join us on our Expeditions to:

-Live and work in some of the world’s most breath-taking landscapes across Costa Rica, Tanzania and Nepal.
+Live and work in some of the world’s most biodiverse and incredible environments across Costa Rica or Nepal.

 Where can I go?